redemptive/redemptive.github.io/about.md

 I created this site with Jekyll, a really nice wee cms system.

-You can see the source code over at it's [Github Repo](https://github.com/redemptive/redemptive.github.io)
+You can see the site source code over at it's [Github Repo](https://github.com/redemptive/redemptive.github.io)

+Oh, and thanks github for hosting this for me.